 During the 1940s and 1950s, Mr. Heydenryk simplified and modified his designs to meet the needs of the Abstract Expressionists.
 He supplied picture frames for early gallery exhibits by such artists as Robert Motherwell, Adolph Gottlieb and William Baziotes.

 Mr. Heydenryk's influence was not limited to American artists.
-From 1945 until 1965, Mr. Heydenryk worked closely with Samuel Kootz, one of the only American art dealers who was allowed access to Pablo Picasso's studio in Europe.
+From 1945 until 1965, Mr. Heydenryk worked closely with Samuel Kootz, the only American art dealer who was allowed access to Pablo Picasso's studio in Europe.
 In 1947, the first postwar exhibition of Picasso in America was presented in Heydenryk frames.
 In the late 1950s, Mr. Heydenryk created a series of hand carved frames designed specifically for Picasso's last exhibitions in the U.S. before his death.
 In 1969, the firm sold a frame directly to Picasso.
 The House of Heydenryk also framed the Kootz Gallery's inaugural exhibition of paintings by Fernand Léger, who lived in Manhattan during the 1940s.

 Salvador Dalí and Mr. Heydenryk collaborated on numerous framing and other art-related projects during the 1950s and 1960s.
 Many of the frames that were designed for Dalí are based on 16th- and 17th-century motifs and are still made in the present-day shop.

 Mr. Heydenryk would create a design or finish that would suit a painter's particular style and then name the moulding after the individual who inspired the frame.
 These artists include Georges Rouault, Maurice de Vlaminck, Paul Klee and Piet Mondrian, a fellow Dutchman who was a representational landscape painter when he first visited the Amsterdam offices to frame his work.
-When Mondrian moved to Manhattan in 1940, Mr. Heydenryk developed a modern frame that was more suitable for his abstract paintings.

 Mr. Heydenryk continually searched for period frames across the United States and Europe, and gradually built up one of the largest collections in the nation.
 Museums, dealers and private collectors sought his advice in choosing and locating historically accurate antique frames for their artwork.